 Abstract

 This study develops a multimodal disease diagnosis system using ECG and ECHO data from the MIMIC-III and MIMIC-IV databases, which include detailed clinical and physiological records from ICU patients.
 Identifying the root cause of left ventricular hypertrophy (LVH) can be challenging due to the overlap in clinical symptoms and cardiac morphology across various conditions.
 Distinguishing individuals with hypertrophic cardiomyopathy (HCM) is of major importance for family screening and the prevention of sudden death.
-The research involves preprocessing and feature extraction to ensure data quality.
+We did what preprocessing and feature extraction to ensure data quality.
 Convolutional neural networks (CNN) are employed to analyze ECG signals, while recurrent neural networks (RNN) with attention mechanisms process ECHO data.
 These data are then integrated using advanced multimodal fusion techniques.
 The system is validated across multiple cohorts, including internal and prospective validation sets.
 The results demonstrate that the multimodal approach significantly improves the accuracy of diagnosing cardiac diseases, such as arrhythmias and heart failure, compared to traditional single-modality methods.
 This highlights the potential of multimodal data fusion in enhancing clinical diagnostic accuracy and advancing medical AI applications.

-Keywords: ECG, ECHO, Deep Learning, Multimodal Machine Learning, Disease Diagnosis
+Keywords: ECG, ECHO, Deep Learning, MultimodalFusion, Heart Disease Diagnosis

 Introduction

-Deep learning models specifically focused on single modalities in cardiology have shown impressive results for arrhythmia detection, age, and other clinical actionable insights [1].
-Previously Ko et al., focused on using convolutional neural networks (CNN) for ECG interpretation with respect to HCM [2].
+Deep learning models specifically focused on a single modality in cardiology have shown impressive results for arrhythmia detection, age, and other clinically actionable insights [1].
+Previously Ko et al., focused on using convolutional neural networks (CNN) for ECG interpretation with respect to hypertrophic cardiomyopathy (HCM) [2].
 They showed high discriminatory power in classifying HCM against a background population of left ventricular hypertrophy by ECG alone.
 However, approximately 28-30% of HCM cases had concurrent hypertension, inhibiting a direct comparison of possible distinction between HCM and hypertension.
-Zhang et al [3] focuses exclusively on echocardiograms in a fully automated approach to disease detection.
+Zhang . focus al. [3] exclusively on echocardiograms in a fully automated approach to disease detection.

 These previous approach successfully used both ECG and echocardiogram data individually with a stepwise approach to diagnosis of cardiac amyloidosis, [5]

 Multimodal data analysis has gained increasing importance in medical research for improving the precision and reliability of disease diagnosis.
 With the rapid expansion of medical data and the advancement of artificial intelligence, approaches based on multimodal data are receiving growing attention.
 Traditional single-modality diagnostic methods often fail to capture the complexity of certain medical conditions, prompting a shift towards combining multiple data types, such as ECG and ECHO, for more accurate cardiac disease diagnosis.
-[6][7]
+[6][7] whereas here we focus on fusion method applications of multimodal deep learning of electrocardiograms and echocardiograms together.